Combat787/no-autopilot-mod/README.md

 ## Building from source

+prerequisites
+- dotnet
+- game files

+steps
-1. clone the repo
+1. clone the repo, cd no-autopilot-mod
 2. create /Libs folder next to source code
-3. copy dependencies into /Libs folder
+3. copy dependencies into /Libs folder from game files. the list is in the `.csproj`.
 4. `dotnet build -c Release`